 Search State Library Services and/or Archives and History Library, a Division of Culture and History, collections.

-The West Virginia Library Commission subscribes to many electronic resources that can be used by students and/or teachers.
+The West Virginia Library Commission subscribes to many electronic resources that can be used by educators and students.
 Please contact your local public library or the Library Commission for access information.

 West Virginia Center for the Book was established in 2001 as an affiliate of the Center for the Book at the Library of Congress.
 It's mission is to promote and celebrate the State's rich literary heritage.